joe7575/vm16/doc/opcodes.md

 - **DST**  (destination address capable) includes the following operand types: MEM, REL, REG, [SP+n]
 - **SRC**  (source address/value capable) includes the following operand types: MEM, REL, REG, [SP+n], #0, #1, CONST

-**In the case of instructions with two operands, at least one operand must be of type REG, #0, or #1, since three word instructions are not permitted!**

 ### Instruction Set